VijhayLakshme/Brand-perception-monitor/README.md

-**Brand-Perception-Monitor**
+# **Brand-Perception-Monitor**

-#📰 Brand Perception Monitor
-An interactive Streamlit dashboard for analyzing brand perception across YouTube, Reddit, and News platforms.
+📰 Brand Perception Monitor is an interactive Streamlit dashboard for analyzing brand perception across YouTube, Reddit, and News platforms.
 The tool collects and processes comments/posts, applies NLP-based sentiment analysis, and visualizes brand trends to provide actionable insights for businesses.
 Designed for easy navigation, with separate views for each platform and clickable links for reference.

 📁 Features